 Servicing your gas boiler is vital to keep it running smoothly and to protect the environment and ensure your safety.
 So be smart – follow the experts’ recommendations!

 There’s nothing worse than being faced with a broken heating system in the middle of winter.
 This particularly unpleasant situation means having to find an emergency heating engineer, which can be quite a challenge when demand is high.
 So how can this type of problem be avoided?
-Having your gas boiler serviced regularly seems the obvious solution if you know how to organise it.
+Having your gas boiler serviced regularly seems the obvious solution if you know how to organize it.

 In Belgium, having your gas boiler serviced involves two different operations: the periodic inspection and the annual service.